 I took the bus to Sac City to get the lowdown on how the local townsfolk felt about Mr. Schmutz’s declaration and was not surprised to find that they were in an uproar.
 “Crap in a handbag!”
 Mayor Tom Tiddy told me in a candid interview at the local laundromat.
 “Just when Sac City was on the verge of getting national attention, Igor blows it because he don’t blow it!
 How in the hell does he ever expect to make the Olympic team if he don’t toot the root!
 I mean just Damm!”
 Mayor Tiddy took a short break to scrounge up some coins for the dryer.
 “Anybody here got change for a five?” he hollered.
 No one was able to help him so I gave him six quarters that I kept folded up in a piece of aluminum foil tucked away in my shoe.
 “Thanks, Buddy.
 That shore is neighborly of you.”

-Mayor Tiddy took a short gulp on a warm Fanta grape soda that someone left on a clothes dryer and continued, “Everybody knows that you got to be light in the loafers if you expect to get anywhere in the world of men’s figure skating.
+Mayor Tiddy took a short gulp on a warm Fanta grape soda that someone left on top of a clothes dryer and continued, “Everybody knows that you got to be light in the loafers if you expect to get anywhere in the world of men’s figure skating.
 Dumb sum-una-bitch.
 Hell, everybody knows gay marriage is legal here in Iowa.
 He could have gone out and found some pansy, tied the knot, and pretended to be gay but NO…Mr. Let Everybody Know I’m Straight has to come out and screw it up for everybody.
 As far as I’m concerned he can just get the hell out of Sac City and go back to Coon Rapids or Beebeetown or wherever the heck he came from before he moved here in the third grade.
 We don’t want his kind around here.
 No-sireeee!”

 I made some further inquiries and discovered that Igor’s parents lived close by.
 I was given directions to the corner of Corn Hole Lane and Butz Drive where I found their tidy one-story wood frame house.
 All the blinds were closed and I had to dodge a kid who rode past me on a bike as he tossed a lit paper bag onto the porch.
 A middle aged gentleman ran out of the house and swept the flaming object off the porch.
 He warned me not to stomp on the bag as it was probably full of turds.
 “Damn kids.
 That’s the fourth one this week.”
 He turned a suspicious eye to me and said, “I don’t recognize you stranger.
 You ain’t here to harass me and the wife are ya?”
 I assured him that I didn’t mean any harm and that I simply wanted to get the family’s side of the story.
 He seemed eager to talk to a neutral observer and invited me in.

 The house was full of skating trophies, blue ribbons, and framed photos chronicling the rise of a young figure skating star.
 Mrs. Schmutz came out of the kitchen and sat on the sofa as I introduced myself.
 It was obvious that she had been distraught and tearful prior to my arrival but she seemed fairly calm and composed as she invited me to sit down.
 She and her husband sat next to each other on the couch as I eased into what was going to be a painful interview.
 “I just don’t know where we went wrong,” said Mrs. Schmutz.
 “Maybe Harold here just showed way too much attention to the boy as he was growing up.
-I mean he was always encouraging little Igor in everything he tried…from baseball to Cub Scouts to Future Farmers of America and what-not.
-Maybe if I had breast fed Igor ’till he was ten or so and made Harold sleep in the shed…it would of turned out different.”
+I mean he was always encouraging little Igor in everything he tried…from baseball to Cub Scouts to Future Farmers of America and whatnot.
+Maybe if I had breast fed Igor ’till he was ten or so and made Harold sleep in the shed…it would have turned out different.”
 Mrs. Schmutz wiped a solitary tear away as she continued, “I know the townsfolk are mighty disappointed with this turn of events.
 They were all rooting for Igor because they thought it might help revive the town a bit.
 Things are mighty tough here in Sac City and everybody was counting on a boost from the gay tourist trade.”